- Call for Abstracts

 Compose your abstract using the Guidelines outlined below.
 Once you have it completed, submt it to your faculty mentor/sponsor for his/her final approval.
 DO NOT WAIT until you register to compose your abstract!

 - Students may register for 1 poster and 1 oral presentation.
+Participants may be asked to choose only one submission type due to time or space constraints.

 - The student registering must be the presenter (no substitution allowed except for emergencies)